Neil-Lunavat/assignment-automation/readme.md

 <p align="center">Made with caffeine and spite for all the assignments that robbed us of sleep.
 May future generations suffer less.</p>
 <p align="center">mwah</p>

+## 👨‍💻 About the Developer

+This project was built by Neil Lunavat with ❣️.
+Connect with me on [LinkedIn](https://www.linkedin.com/in/neil-lunavat).